 Ergs (twice a week):

-Try for one high intensity-short distance erg of either 2k km or intervals of 8×500 m (attempt to keep your ‘splits’ constant for every interval) and one long distance of 5-8 km, depending on level.
+Try for one high intensity-short distance erg of either 2k km or intervals of 8×500 m.
+Attempt to keep your ‘splits’ constant and maintain a high rate of around 30 strokes per minute.
+For the other erg, try a long distance of 5-10 km.
+Again, attempt to keep ‘splits’ the same throughout however, a lower rate of around 20 is advisable.

 Strength (twice a week):

 A rower’s focus is primarily on the legs, core and back.
 If you want to be off to a good start, we recommend you create a programme with focus on strengthening primarily your thighs, hamstrings, calves, core, lats and shoulders.
+Rowers squat a lot.
 If you do not have access to a gym, doing circuits is an excellent way of staying in shape.

 Please note that this should be seen as a general guide for anyone looking to do some pre-season training.
 If you’re interested in a more tailored program, feel free to contact the President (details can be found on our committee page).

-If you’re considering joining us, please do not hesitate getting in touch with the Men’s Captain, Neil Patel or Women’s Captain, Lucia Harrington.
+If you’re considering joining us, please do not hesitate getting in touch with the Men’s Captain, Anna Emerson or Women’s Captain, Ruth Emerson.